znsio/specmatic-documentation/documentation/contract_tests.md

 {% endtab %}
 {% endtabs %}

-Note: Declare your specifications in `specmatic.json` as described above in the section on [declaring contracts in configuration](#declaring-contracts-in-configuration). `specmatic.json` should be created at the root of your project.
+Note: Declare your specifications in the Specmatic configuration file as described above in the section on [declaring contracts in configuration](#declaring-contracts-in-configuration).
+The Specmatic configuration file should be created at the root of your project.

 ### Referring to local specificatons